Wiqbal2/Smart-Hub-System/README.md

 2. Install Git

 Runing App:
-1. cd into project directory
+Once project folder is open in VS code:
-2. Run `npm install` in project terminal
+1. cd into project directory by right clicking App.js file and hit "Open in integrated terminal".This should render a terminal at the bottom of VS code
-3. Run `npm start` in project terminal
+3. Type `npm install` in project terminal and hit enter
-Everything should be running now
+4. Type `npm start` in project terminal and hit enter.This will open up the project in a live server Everything should be running now